patryk-tech/django-graphql-jwt/examples/vue-apollo/README.md

 This is more suitable for tests than a production environment.
 The instructions in the [Django deployment checklist](https://docs.djangoproject.com/en/3.0/howto/deployment/checklist/) are a good start.

+It also disables the CSRF protection for simplicity.

 ## Requirements

 This requires `docker` with *Docker Engine* 18.06.0 or greater, and `docker-compose`.